 You would not be reading this page, at least not this far into the page if you were not interested in learning how to taste wine.
-So go ahead, pour a glass of wine and let’s move to final and most fun part of this article.
+So go ahead, pour a glass of wine, and let’s move to the final and most fun part of this article.

-Like I mentioned earlier, wine is for drinking, right?
-Wine tasting tip number 1, Decanting Wine Explained Young wines, (Well made, age worthy young wines) almost always need decanting.
-Allowing wine to breathe, which means the wine is going to soften in texture and develop more complex aromas in the glass.
+As I mentioned earlier, wine is for drinking, right?
+Wine tasting tip number 1, Decanting Wine Explained Young wines, (Well made, age-worthy young wines) almost always need decanting.
+Allowing wine to breathe, means the wine is going to soften in texture and develop more complex aromas in the glass.

 60 to 65 degrees Fahrenheit is about right.
-When red wines become too warm, the become flabby, lacking freshness and a lively, refreshing quality.
-White wines should be served 55 to 60 degrees.
+When red wines become too warm, they become flabby, lacking freshness and lively, refreshing quality.
+White wines should be served at 55 to 60 degrees.
 White wines become much less interesting as they warm in the glass.

 Wine tasting tip #3, tasting wine is quite simple.
 Take a reasonable sip of wine into your mouth.
 It’s important that you place enough wine in your mouth the obtain the full flavor profile and textural sensations.
 If you take too small of a sip, you’ll miss some of much of the impact the wine has to offer.

 Next, slightly open your lips and inhale some air.
 At that point, gently chew on the wine for a bit.
-Slosh the wine around your mouth if you like.
+Slash the wine around your mouth if you like.

 When tasting several wines, feel free to spit into a bucket, if one has been provided.
 Else, take a small swallow and enjoy.
 Notice all the sensations taking place in your mouth and on your palate.

 What did the wine taste and feel like initially?
 This is known as the attack.
 How was the fruit, was it fresh?
-Fresh means lively on your palate.
-The freshness comes from acidity.
+Fresh means are lively on your palate.
+Freshness comes from acidity.

-Balance refers to the all the main elements in the wine not overshadowing each other, fruit, acid and tannin.
+Balance refers to all the main elements in the wine not overshadowing each other, fruit, acid, and tannin.
 Using the same process as we practiced with smelling the wine, was the fruit dark or red in character?
-Were there signs on under ripe flavors?
+Were there signs on under-ripe flavors?

 Those characteristics and traits are all important qualities that every great wine shares.
 Lastly, the length and persistence of the finish.
 The longer the good, enjoyable flavors remain in your mouth, the better the wine.